treosh/web-vitals-reporter/README.md

 > Report [Web Vitals](https://web.dev/vitals/) to your API with one POST request per session.

-The [web-vitals](https://github.com/GoogleChrome/web-vitals) is a small and powerful library that accurately measures [Web Vitals](https://web.dev/vitals/).
-It has no opinion on how to report data from a browser to your analytics.
-It results in multiple API calls, session tracking, and lost metrics.
-The `web-vitals-reporter` makes [Web Vitals](https://github.com/GoogleChrome/web-vitals) reporting as simple as sending one `POST` request.
+The [web-vitals](https://github.com/GoogleChrome/web-vitals) library is excellent at accurately measuring [Web Vitals](https://web.dev/vitals/).
+But it has no opinion on how to report metrics from a browser to your analytics.
+It may result in multiple API calls, session tracking, and lost metrics.
+The `web-vitals-reporter` makes [Web Vitals](https://github.com/GoogleChrome/web-vitals) collecting as simple as sending one `POST` request.

 **Features**:

-- Report [Web Vitals](https://web.dev/vitals/) with one request per session;
+- Report [Web Vitals](https://web.dev/vitals/) with one request per session (no tracking);
 - Associate useful device information like the number of `cpus`, `memory` size, and `connection` type;
 - Report custom front end metrics;
 - Handle edge-cases like multiple CLS calls, round values, and `sendBeacon` fallback;